Holzkirchen, Upper Bavaria

 Holzkirchen is located on the Alpenvorland in the county of Miesbach.

 History

 Holzkirchen was established as a Markt in the 13th century.

 Holzkirchen was the location of one of the main transmitting stations for Radio Free Europe.
 Transmissions started in 1951 and provided the people of Eastern Europe with news from Western Europe.
-The transmitters had a strength of up to 250 Kilowatts.
+The transmitters had a strength of up to 135 Kilowatts and was upgraded to 150 Kilowatts in 1967.
+The relay transmitters were decommissioned in 1990.
+Final decommissioning of the Holzkirchen array was in 2004.